Working from home is not everybody’s cup of tea, so if you find yourself missing going into the office, the good news is that you are not alone.

 1) Extroverts who thrive on personal interactions

 An extrovert character thrives when surrounded by people.
-They need the personal interaction in order to be productive and creative.
+They need personal interaction in order to be productive and creative.
 They need to be part of groups of people and socialising is very important to them.
-They get inspired by conversing and talking; they are the ones that come with the best ideas while chatting in an office corridor.
+They get inspired by conversing and talking; they are the ones that come up with the best ideas while chatting in an office corridor.

 2) Those who value routines

-We all love a change of scenery but for some people is crucial in order to function.
-They need to get up in the morning, get dressed and go in an office, where they ‘disconnect’ from their home life.
+We all love a change of scenery but for some people routine is crucial in order to function.
+They need to get up in the morning, get dressed and go to an office, where they ‘disconnect’ from their home life.
 They need to get out of their house and go to a specific working place in order to concentrate, focus and be productive.

 3) Makeshift home-office squatters